vuejs/vuepress/packages/@vuepress/plugin-search/README.md

 - Type: `number`
 - Default: `true`

-Set the maximum number of results for search
+Set the maximum number of results for search.